BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 To recognize handwritten pattern program uses tesseract-ocr.

-You can find compiled .deb package in releases page.
+You can find compiled .deb and .AppImage packages in releases page.

 # How to use